Materials for Industry - Derek Birchall Award

 The Materials for Industry - Derek Birchall Award rewards an individual for creativity and excellence in the application of materials chemistry in industry.

-- Runs biennially - OPEN for 2017 nominations
+- Runs biennially - NOT OPEN for 2018 nominations

 - The winner receives a cash prize of £2000